-C-21.
+C-22.
 Objections to sale or disposition of property

 - a.
 Any person who claims an interest in property which has been levied against or who objects to the sale or other disposition of property which has been levied against may file a written objection to the sale or disposition with the Clerk of the Court which issued the collection order and deliver a copy of the objection to the collection officer. - b.
-The Clerk shall notify the collection officer, the judgment creditor, and the attorney for the judgment creditor of any objections that have been received to the sale or other disposition.
-Upon receipt of notification of the objections, the collection officer shall not sell or dispose of the property until further order of the court.
+The Clerk shall notify the collection officer, the judgment creditor, and the representative of the judgment creditor of any objections that have been received to the sale or other disposition.
+Upon receipt of notification of the objections, the collection officer shall not sell or dispose of the property until further order of the court after a hearing on the matter.